jgorset/facepy/README.md

     # but will allow you to do all sorts of fun stuff).
     graph = GraphAPI(oauth_access_token)

-    # Get an object from the Graph API
+    # Get an object from the Graph API.
     graph.get('johannes.gorset')

-    # Get a list of objects from the Graph API
+    # Get a list of objects from the Graph API.
-    graph.get('johannes.gorset/friends)
+    graph.get('johannes.gorset/friends')

-    # Post an item to the Graph API
+    # Post an item to the Graph API.
+Keyword arguments beyond 'path' correspond to
+    # publishing parameters in the Graph API (see http://developers.facebook.com/docs/reference/api/#publishing).
     graph.post(
         path = 'johannes.gorset/feed',
         message = 'Why, hello.'
     )

-    # Delete an item from the Graph API
+    # Delete an item from the Graph API.
     graph.delete('481213268764')

-    # Search the Graph API for posts describing the meaning of life
+    # Search the Graph API for posts describing the meaning of life.
     graph.search(
         term = 'the meaning of life',
         type = 'post'
     )

+## Installation

+    $ pip install git+git://github.com/jgorset/facepy

 ## Dependencies